-- 21. Conditions of practice will be most appropriate where a failure or deficiency is capable of being remedied and where the Panel is satisfied that allowing the registrant to remain in practice, albeit subject to conditions, poses no risk of harm or future harm.
+- 22.24.
+Conditions of practice will be most appropriate where a failure or deficiency is capable of being remedied and where the Panel is satisfied that allowing the registrant to remain in practice, albeit subject to conditions, poses no risk of harm or future harm.
 Panels need to recognise that, beyond the specific restrictions imposed by a Conditions of Practice Order, the registrant concerned is being permitted to remain in practice.
-Consequently, the Panel's decision will be regarded as confirmation that the registrant is capable of practising safely and effectively. - 22.
-Conditions of Practice Orders must be limited to a maximum of three years and therefore should be remedial or rehabilitative in nature.
+Consequently, -the Panel's decision will be regarded as confirmation that, beyond the conditions imposed, the registrant is capable of practising safely and effectively. - 23.25.
+Conditions of Practice Orders must be limited to a maximum of three years and should be remedial or rehabilitative in nature.
 Before imposing conditions a Panel should be satisfied that there is no general failure, that the matter is capable of correction, and that appropriate, realistic and verifiable conditions can be formulated.
-Whatever the conditions imposed, another Panel must be able to consider and determine whether the conditions have or are being met. - 23.
+Whatever the conditions imposed, another Panel must be able to consider and determine whether the conditions have or are being met.: - the issues which the conditions seek to address are capable of correction; - there is no persistent or general failure which would prevent the registrant from doing so; - appropriate, realistic and verifiable conditions can be formulated; - the registrant can be expected to comply with them; and - a reviewing Panel will be able to determine whether those conditions have or are being met. - 24.26.
 Conditions of practice provide a very flexible means of disposing of cases.
 A combination of conditions may be imposed, including formal education and training requirements.
 Equally, in some cases it will be appropriate to impose a single condition for a relatively short period of time to address a specific concern (e.g. to undertake specific remedial training).
 In imposing conditions of practice, Panels must recognise that, to a large extent, the registrant will be trusted to comply with them.
-Consequently, before doing so, Panels need to be confident that the registrant will adhere to those conditions of practice. - 24.
-The imposition of conditions requires a commitment on the part of the registrant to resolve matters and therefore conditions of practice are unlikely to be suitable in situations where problems cannot be overcome, such as serious overall failings, lack of insight, denial or matters involving dishonesty or the abuse of service users. - 25.
-Above all, conditions must be realistic and there is a limit to how far they may extend.
-For example, a combination of conditions which require a registrant not to carry out home visits, out of hours working, unsupervised care, or care outside of a particular setting may, in reality, amount to a suspension and thus be far too wide.
-Equally, care must be taken to ensure that the combined effect of the conditions imposed does not amount to a requirement only to perform the role of an unregistered assistant or support worker.
+Consequently, before doing so, Panels need to be confident that the registrant will adhere to those conditions of practice.